jay-yeo/robitr-objectDetect/README.md

     </CORSRule>
 </CORSConfiguration>
 ```
-Afterwards, note the name of the S3 Bucket and save for later.
+Note the name of the S3 Bucket and save for later.

+> For additional help and troubleshooting please check out the AWS Rekognition [documentation](https://docs.aws.amazon.com/rekognition/latest/dg/what-is.html).

 ## Installing

 #### Unzip source code
-Unzip the project on your local machine or EC2 instance:
+Unzip the project to your local machine or EC2 instance:

 ```
 unzip robitr-labeldetect